 What is the difference between patents, utility models, industrial designs, and copyright?

-Patents only protect those inventions which are not obvious to an expert in the field.
-Utility models, on the other hand, also encompass those inventions which provide a technical or practical advantage.
+Patents only protect inventions which are not obvious to an expert in the field.
+Utility models, on the other hand, encompass inventions which provide a technical or practical advantage.

 Patents protect inventions’ technical characteristics, while industrial designs focus on aesthetic aspects, such as the lines, contours, colors, texture, or materials of products ranging from clothing to mobile phone parts.